NicoCarpe/FieldVision/README.md

 ### Key Features

-- **Robust Tracking with Meanshift:** The Meanshift algorithm provides non-parametric, feature-based tracking, focusing reliably on players even in densely populated scenes.
+- **Tracking with Meanshift:** The Meanshift algorithm provides non-parametric, feature-based tracking, focusing reliably on players even in densely populated scenes.
 - **Occlusion Handling with Kalman Filter:** The Kalman Filter plays a crucial role in maintaining tracking continuity by predicting player positions during occlusions or when players momentarily disappear from view, ensuring consistent tracking performance.
 - **Spatial Mapping via DLT:** Direct Linear Transformation accurately maps 2D player positions onto a top-down view of the field, offering a clear perspective for tactical analysis.